ayush-shukla01/Rubik-s-Cube-Solver/README.md

 The below instructions will let you run this project on your local environment

 # Training
 In order to train the model, you need to pass arguments while running the train.py file in the terminal.
+They are as follows:
-You will need to pass the .ini files in "-i"  option which contains all the parameters for training.
-You will need to pass the name of the run in -n option
+- Pass the .ini files in "-i"  option which contains all the parameters for training.
+- Pass the name of the run in -n option

 `python ./train.py -i ini/cube2x2-zero-goal-d200.ini -n run1`